kyma-project/website/content/blog-posts/2019-10-30-release-notes-1.7/index.md

 Compass Runtime Agent now uses Application names as custom resource names.
 This affects the way Applications are listed in the Kyma Console.
 No more pesky IDs - entries are named exactly the same as in the Compass Console!

-The second addition to the Runtime Agent involves labelling Runtimes.
-After successful connection, the Runtime Agent updates the Director with information on exposed endpoints of the Runtime, such as Event Service URL or Console URL.
+The second addition to the Runtime Agent involves labeling Runtimes.
+After a successful connection, the Runtime Agent updates the Director with information on exposed endpoints of the Runtime, such as Event Service URL or Console URL.

 ### Runtime Provisioner first implementation